pisa-engine/pisa/docs/src/cli/queries.md

 ## Description

-Runs query benchmarks.

-Executes each query on the given index multiple times, and takes the minimum of those as the final value.
+Runs query benchmarks focused on performance measurement, executing each query on the given index multiple times.
 Then, it aggregates statistics across all queries.

+Note: for retrieval results use `evaluate_queries`.

 ## Input